Bira/octopus-carnival/_posts/2025-03-09-wir-dscc-cilops.md

 enemy's Reflex, dealing heavy damage and knocking prone on a hit.

-It can still only **Follow Psychic Trail** once per encounter, but unlike the Creeper it can use its Reach 2 **Dazing Antennae** once per round.
+It can still only **Follow Psychic Trail** once per encounter, but unlike the Creeper it can use its Reach 2 **Dazing Antennae** once per round with no targeting restrictions.
 This does lightning damage equivalent to the bite on a hit, and dazes for a turn.

 The Stalker also wants to track and focus on one target, and Sudden Rush lets it reach that target even through the party's defender front line.